nicolarhyner/ApscalePostprocessR/README.md

 /Output         # final processed tables
 /Scripts        # store the .R script here

-These folders (except `/Scripts`) are created automatically by the script.
+These folders are created automatically by the script.

 ---